jeffjl74/ACT_RoR_Parcels/README.md

 The `[Pick Next]` button would result in the following sort if the current zone is `The Boundless Gulf`':

 ![Pick Next T2](images/t2-random.png)

+# Version 1.4 Changes
+* Right-click the `In Raid` cell to toggle a player's status.
+* Fix sharing across time zones.
+Loot times are now stored in universal time rather than local time.
+In previous versions, mixing local times from the log file with local times shared from a user in another time zone resulted in duplicate counts.
+	* This version will convert the times stored by previous versions.
+This conversion is benign for times received from the log file (their local time was correct).
+The new time will be incorrect for times shared from another player in another time zone (their local time was for a different time zone).
+	* If any user(s) had received any shared data from a different time zone, the easiest way to fix any future sharing is to start with a clean list, as described below:
+     	* Have everone update the plugin, then designate one person as the "master" list.
+All users other than the "master" should delete their entire list (select all rows and press the `Delete` key).
+Then have the "master" share their entire list.

 # Loot Data Input
 The plugin automatically gathers loot data from log files or shares.